Last Updated on March 26, 2021 by Shaun Snapp

 “In economics, regulatory capture occurs when a state regulatory agency created to act in the public interest instead advances the commercial or special interests that dominate the industry or sector it is charged with regulating.
 Regulatory capture is a form of government failure, as it can act as an encouragement for large firms to produce negative externalities.
 The agencies are called “captured agencies.”

-Through receiving consideration, sometimes in the form of job offers, or ego stroking or financial contributions, the individual making decisions is corrupted.
+Sometimes in job offers, ego-stroking, or financial contributions, the individual making decisions is corrupted through receiving consideration.
 Regulatory capture is more blatant than the capture that occurs between large vendors and IT departments.
-Large vendors are not able to make direct financial contributions to companies to influence policy, and while there is some job movement between IT departments and the large vendors, it is nowhere near as prevalent as it has become in the various regulatory bodies where the senior positions are literally a revolving door between the regulatory body and the companies they regulate.
+Large vendors are not able to make direct financial contributions to companies to influence policy.
+While there is some job movement between IT departments and the large vendors, it is nowhere near as prevalent as it has become in the various regulatory bodies where the senior positions are literally a revolving door between the regulatory body and the companies they regulate.

-The largest vendors like SAP, Oracle, Microsoft and IBM, one way or another, have so captured the interests of IT, that at sometimes it appears as if the IT department works for these vendors, rather than for their employer.
-This is a subtle form of corruption, is the ultimate objective of any account manager for a major software vendor (that is to get the IT decision makers to be more loyal to the software company they buy products from than the company that pays their salary) and is part of the reason that large enterprise software vendors have little incentive to innovate.
+The largest vendors like SAP, Oracle, Microsoft, and IBM, one way or another, have so captured the interests of IT that sometimes it appears as if the IT department works for these vendors rather than for their employer.
+This is a subtle form of corruption, is the ultimate objective of any account manager for a major software vendor (that is, to get the IT decision-makers to be more loyal to the software company they buy products from than the company that pays their salary) and is part of the reason that large enterprise software vendors have little incentive to innovate.

 Vendor Capture of IT Departments

 The topic of software vendor capture of IT departments is much less investigated or researched.
 However, it is essential to understand how the capture works in regulatory bodies as the behavior is substantially similar.